pivotal/docs-tap/scc/gitops-vs-regops.md

 ### <a id="auth"></a>Authentication

-Regardless of how the supply chains were configured, if pushing to Git is configured by repository prefix or repository name, you must provide credentials for the remote provider (for example, GitHub) by using a Kubernetes secret in the same namespace as the workload attached to the workload
+Regardless of how the supply chains are configured, if pushing to Git is configured by repository prefix or repository name, you must provide credentials for the remote provider (for example, GitHub) by using a Kubernetes secret in the same namespace as the workload attached to the workload